Table of Contents

 The term was coined by the International Society for Pharmaceutical Engineers to envision a digitally mature pharmaceutical industry.

-The ISPE’s plan is holistic, outlining priorities for business, IT, and manufacturing throughout a drug product’s lifecycle.
+The ISPE’s plan is holistic, outlining priorities for the business, IT, and manufacturing throughout a drug product’s lifecycle.

 Their conviction is that digitalization will help organizations achieve “business goals by operating faster, reducing costs, and being more competitive and agile”.